Listen to this article

 - Size diversification: Large, mid, and small-cap stocks

-- Geographic diversification: Domestic and international
+- Geographic diversification: Easy to add domestic and international funds

-- Style diversification: Growth and value stocks
+- Style diversification: A natural mix of growth and value stocks

 Real-World Investment Examples